UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

 Use the documentation of your HPC cluster.

-- Search for how to transfer files to/from your HPC cluster using `rsync`.
+- **For maximally 5 minutes**, search for how to transfer files to/from your HPC cluster using `rsync`.
 Which URL is it described?
-  Tip: not all HPC centers have documented this, so you *should* give up searching after a while.
+  Take a look at the answer if you cannot find it: sometimes there *is* no documentation

 ???- question "Where is that documentation?"